VincentLanglet/Twig-CS-Fixer/docs/rules.md

   Ensures that 2 empty lines do not follow each other.

+- **EndBlockNameRule** (Configurable):

+  Ensures that end block or end macro has a name.
+Options are:
+    - `blocks`: list of the block to apply this rule to (default 'block' and 'macro').

 - **HashQuoteRule** (Configurable):

   Ensures that hash key are not unnecessarily quoted.
 Options are: